-- 3.2.1 In addition to possessing a USMTS national license, drivers must also meet other eligibility requirements to earn USMTS points funds including, but not limited to, utilizing American Racer G-60 KK704 racing tires on all four wheels, and displaying the USMTS logo decal and certain mandatory sponsor decals. - 3.2.2 Points will be awarded to each licensed driver in the "A" Main as follows: 1st 100 points, 2nd 95 points, 3rd 91 points, 4th 87 points, 5th 84 points, 6th 81 points, 7th 78 points, 8th 76 points, 9th 74 points, 10th 72 points, 11th 70 points, 12th 68 points, 13th 66 points, 14th 64 points, 15th 62 points, 16th 60 points, 17th 58 points, 18th 56 points, 19th 55 points, 20th 54 points, 21st 53 points, 22nd 52 points, 23rd 51 points.
+- 5.2.1 In addition to possessing a USMTS national license, drivers must also meet other eligibility requirements to earn USMTS points funds including, but not limited to, utilizing American Racer G-60 KK704 racing tires on all four wheels, and displaying the USMTS logo decal and certain mandatory sponsor decals. - 5.2.2 Points will be awarded to each licensed driver in the "A" Main as follows: 1st 100 points, 2nd 95 points, 3rd 91 points, 4th 87 points, 5th 84 points, 6th 81 points, 7th 78 points, 8th 76 points, 9th 74 points, 10th 72 points, 11th 70 points, 12th 68 points, 13th 66 points, 14th 64 points, 15th 62 points, 16th 60 points, 17th 58 points, 18th 56 points, 19th 55 points, 20th 54 points, 21st 53 points, 22nd 52 points, 23rd 51 points.
 All other drivers that start the "A" Main and finish below 23rd are awarded 50 points.
 All eligible drivers that fail to qualify for the "A" Main are awarded 45 points.
 Each driver that leads at least one (1) lap in the "A" Main will earn one (1) bonus point.
 The driver that leads the most laps in the "A" Main will earn two (2) bonus points (tie goes to the highest-finishing driver).
-Every night will be a points night with qualifying nights on multi-day shows awarding 75 points for every driver in attendance.
+Every night will be a points night with qualifying nights on multi-day shows awarding 75 points for every driver in attendance (EIRI). - 5.2.3 National points are determined by a competitor's 36 highest points-earning events.

-- 3.2.3 Summit USMTS National Championship points will include a driver's best thirty-six (36) points efforts if thirty-six (36) or more events are completed.
-If less than thirty-six (36) events are completed, all events will count toward a driver's final points total.
 If a tie should occur for first-place in the final national points, the tie shall be broken by the driver with the most starts.
 Should a tie still exist, the next determining factor(s) shall be total number of wins, and then top-5 finishes, and then top-10 finishes, and then the highest finisher in the final event (or most recent event where one of the tied drivers competed).
-Drivers that are tied for any other position(s) below first place shall remain tied. - 3.2.4 To earn points in an event, driver must be in full uniform and must participate by being in the racecar and on the racetrack during hot laps (EIRI).
-If mechanical or other unforeseen circumstances prevent that driver from participating in hot laps or any race during an event, that driver will be credited for a start toward their attendance totals but will be awarded no points for that event (EIRI).
-Drivers refusing to participate due to track conditions will get no points and no attendance recorded for that event.
+Drivers that are tied for any other position(s) below first place shall remain tied. - To earn points in an event, driver must be in uniform and participate in hot laps (EIRI).
+If mechanical or other unforeseen circumstances prevent that driver from participating in hot laps or any race during an event, that driver will be credited for a start toward their attendance record and awarded twenty-five (25) points for that event (EIRI).
+A driver may pay their entry fee for up to three (3) events and be absent from those events but receive credit toward their attendance record and twenty-five (25) points.
+Any driver refusing to participate due to track conditions or other alleged suffering or grievance(s), as deemed unacceptable by officials, is awarded no points and no credited toward their attendance record.
+In any case, there are no refunds for entry fees (EIRI).

-3.3 Qualifying Procedures:
+5.3 Qualifying Procedures: